Home > Investors > Annual Meeting > Information Circular > Board

 Isela A. Costantini Nil

-2. The amounts shown in column (h) are the value of the total number of DSUs held by each director as at December 31, 2023, multiplied by the closing price of Barrick Shares on the NYSE on December 29, 2023 ($18.09), the last trading day in 2023.
+2. The amounts shown in column (h) are the value of the total number of DSUs held by each director as at December 31, 2024, multiplied by the closing price of Barrick Shares on the NYSE on December 31, 2024 ($15.50).

-The following table provides information for each of the directors, other than Dr. Bristow, whose awards are disclosed in2023 Compensation of Named Executive Officers – Incentive Plan Award Tables – Incentive Plan Awards – Value Vested or Earned During the Year Ended December 31, 2023”, on the value realized upon vesting of share-based awards during the year ended December 31, 2023.
+The following table provides information for each of the directors, other than Dr. Bristow, whose awards are disclosed in“2024 Compensation of Named Executive Officers – Incentive Plan Award Tables – Incentive Plan Awards – Value Vested or Earned During the Year Ended December 31, 2024”, on the value realized upon vesting of share-based awards during the year ended December 31, 2024.

 Name